Axe and Grind: Critical response

+Rhea Seehorn's performance in the episode received praise.

 On the review aggregator website Rotten Tomatoes, 100% of six reviews are positive, with an average rating of 8.3/10.
 Alan Sepinwall of Rolling Stone compared the episode's cold open to the opening scene of the fifth season episode "Wexler v.
 Goodman", which also included a flashback to Kim's past, calling them "hugely informative to who Kim is now".
 He was positive of Seehorn's performance, the cinematography, and the final scene where Kim decided to return to Albuquerque.
 Sepinwall also noted the episode's slow pace but stated his belief that viewers would be rewarded for their patience with future episodes.
 IndieWires Steve Greene said he liked Esposito's direction, Levine's screenplay, and the production design of Howard's kitchen.
 He awarded the episode a "B+".
 The A.V.
 Clubs Kimberly Potts gave it an "A−" and compared Kim's development in the episode to that of Walter White's development throughout Breaking Bad, asking if they were always destined to be immoral characters even before breaking bad: "Perhaps that question, considering the nuance Saul has spun for her, can be applied to Kim, who just wants to do good but is willing to do some not-so-good things to achieve that end."

 Writing for Vulture, Scott Tobias complimented the use of Duran Duran's song "The Reflex" during the opening scene.
 He called the episode "another carefully plotted hour ahead of next week's half-season finale".
 Kaleena Rivera from Pajiba gave praise to Patrick Fabian's performance as Howard and the final scene.
 She said seeing Kim "choose the con over her pro bono dream is a watershed moment in the series".
 Rivera also made note of the pacing and said, "If this was any other show, I would guess the audience would start to become weary, but as it stands, this is more about impatience for what's to come rather than any perceived slowness."
 In his recap of the episode, Michael Hogan of Vanity Fair said "this episode may not have provided any kind of closure, but it at least brought us closer to understanding the contours of Kim and Jimmy's plan".